telerik/ajax-docs/controls/breadcrumb/functionality/icons.md

 ## Delimiter Icon

 The delimiter icon is the icon rendered between the items in the Breadcrumb.
-It can be set via the `DelimiterIcon` property of the Breadcrumb:
+It can be set via the `DelimiterIcon` property of the Breadcrumb.
+Check out the sample declaration and **Figure 3** below:

 ````ASPX
 <telerik:RadBreadcrumb runat="server" ID="RadBreadcrumb2" DelimiterIcon="divide">